dfinity/sns-kongswap-adaptor/DEX.md

 3. if $DR <  MR$ => pool takes $amount_0$ and $amount_0 \times MR$ from $amount_1$

 This ensures that liquidity is always added proportional to the current reserves' balances.
-If $DR \ne MR$, the excess amount is retunred to the LP.
+If $DR \ne MR$, the excess amount is returned to the LP.

-# Trading:
+# Trading

 Assume a trader wants to swap $T_0$ for $T_1$.
-To trade, they sends $amount_0$ of $T_0$.
+To trade, they send $amount_0$ of $T_0$.

 In the uniform liquidity model (used in Uniswap V2), liquidity is defined as:

 $L^2 = reserve_0 * reserve_1$

-This formula is know as *Constant Product Invariant*.
+This formula is known as *Constant Product Invariant*.
 When trading, the liquidity remains unchanged:

 $reserve_0 * reserve_1 = (reserve_0 + amount_0) * (reserve_1 - amount_1)$

 $amount_1$ is the amount of $T_1$ that is going to be removed from the pool.
-Before sending it to the user, some fees are deducted: mainly a platform fee that goes to the owners of the DEX and an LP-fee that is going to be accumulated for the liquidity porivders proportional to the amount of liquidity they have added to the system.
+Before sending it to the user, some fees are deducted: mainly a platform fee that goes to the owners of the DEX and an LP-fee that is going to be accumulated for the liquidity providers proportional to the amount of liquidity they have added to the system.

-# Withdrawing Liquidity:
+# Withdrawing Liquidity

 Liquidity providers can withdraw their tokens at any time.
 However, due to trades happening in between, they rarely receive the same token amounts they initially deposited.
 Instead, they withdraw, depending on the net direction of trades: